 The highway network can and should contribute to the mitigation of the gasses that contribute to climate change.
 We can do this by seeking road improvements that provide a better environment for sustainable transport modes and public transport to reduce dependency on car use.
-An asset management approach that maximises early planned maintenance interventions to avoid costly reactive works will reduce disruption and congestion on the road network cutting journey times, reducing fuel use and the carbon footprint of travel for business and commuter traffic will enable our economy to operate more effectively in adverse weather and reduce the impacts of major weather events.
+An asset management approach that maximises early planned maintenance interventions to avoid costly reactive works, programmes and designs will reduce disruption and congestion on the road network cutting journey times, reducing fuel use and the carbon footprint of travel.